craflin/QTabFrameworkExample/README.md

 * Create a working copy of the QTabFrameworkExample repository.
 * Initialize submodules.
 * Call `generate.bat`.
 This will compile *mare* and generate solutions files for Visual Studio 2013.
 You can use `generate.bat --vcxproj=20XX` to generate solution files for another version.
-* Open the solution file and compile and work with HelloQt within Visual Studio.
+* Open the solution file and compile and work with QTabFrameworkExample within Visual Studio.

 ### Linux